CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Now that our plugin updates the timer in the Spyder's toolbar, we will perform a second improvement to control the timer.
 We can accomplish this goal by doing the following activities.
-First, we will create an instance of the Spyder Application Toolbar.
-Second, we will create a new section in the new toolbar to add some actions using buttons.
-Third, we will implement the behaviour of the new toolbar and its actions.
-Fourth, we will register the new toolbar.
-Finally, we will review the improvements in Spyder.
+First, :ref:`creating-instance`.
+Second, :ref:`adding-actions`.
+Third, :ref:`implementing_behavior`.
+Fourth, :ref:`registering_toolbar`.
+Finally, :ref:`reviewing_changes`.
 Implementing the changes to control the timer will be useful to learn how to work with toolbars, menus, and actions in Spyder.

+.. _creating-instance:

-Creating an instance of the Spyder application toolbar
+Creating an instance of the Spyder Application Toolbar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The next version of the code that reflects the addition of the toolbar is called ``TOOLBAR``.
+The next version of the code that reflects the addition of the toolbar is called ``TOOLBAR`` and it is related to the ``widgets.py`` file.
 The required changes are explained below.

 `TIMER -> TOOLBAR widgets.py diff`_